kubernetes/community/community/elections/2017/jaicesingerdumars_bio.md

 ## Why me?

-When Michelle Noorali nominated me, it took me off guard.
-I had considered running, but wasn't sure if it was the right place for me to focus my efforts in the community, since I already wear a lot of hats.
-As I got more familiar with the specific mission, goals, and responsibilities, I realized that it's a perfect fit for what I do best.
 The steering committee represents a unique convergence of my passion for servant leadership, organizational dynamics, inclusion, advocacy, and process optimization.
 It's always my highest purpose to be a voice and advocate for those I serve.
 And, if elected, I will faithfully serve the ever-changing, sometimes divergent, and always important needs of the Kubernetes community.

 ## Servant leadership